“Trials are about what you can prove not what you can suggest.”

 Accusations of domestic violence can tear families apart and affect the parties long into the future.
-The Law Office of Brent de la Paz understand the difficult situation that you are in and are committed to doing everything possible to make matters better.
+The Law Office of Brent de la Paz understands the difficult situation that you are in and is committed to doing everything possible to make matters better.

 Domestic violence refers to a range of accusations made by family members and close personal relations, including:

 - Child abuse

 Aside from jail time, you may be unable to secure the employment you want, or even continue living with your family.